miroshar-success/js-study-notes/114-React-Basic/readme.md

     App.jsx
     App.test.js
     index.css
-    index.js
+    app.js
     logo.svg
 ```
     For the project to build,these files must exist with exact filenames:
         public/index.html   is the page template;
-        src/index.js        is the JavaScript entry point;
+        src/app.js        is the JavaScript entry point;
     You can delete or rename the other files.

 ## Available Scripts

     npm start:
-        Runs the app in the development mode.The page will reload if you make edits.
+        Runs the server in the development mode.The page will reload if you make edits.